-Can You Transport a Lawn Mower With Gas in It?
+Can You Transport a Lawn Mower With Gas In It?

-No, you can’t transport a lawnmower with gas in it.
+No, you can’t transport a lawn mower with gas in it.
 Doing so is relatively dangerous, and you might risk explosions while transporting because gases are extremely combustible.

 Begin by emptying your lawn mower’s oil and gas by oozing them into safe containers.
 Both gas and oil are dangerous materials that cause hazards.

-Always clean your lawnmower to remove the grass cuttings and remaining dirt.
+Always clean your lawn mower to remove the grass cuttings and remaining dirt.
 The logic behind this is to maintain the decent condition of your truck or trailer.

 Use a damp sponge to clean the mower and mainly focus on the wheels and undercarriage.

-Before transporting your lawnmower, remove all attachments and blades for safety reasons.
-If you’re not familiar with disconnecting your lawnmower, confer with the user manual.
+Before transporting your lawn mower, remove all attachments and blades for safety reasons.
+If you’re not familiar with disconnecting your lawn mower, confirm with the user manual.

 After disengaging all attachments, park all of them in a separate box and seal it.
 If necessary, label it to avoid confusion.